The subject of the page. Well, it's not like the picture would have nothing to do with the page.

 - The 1989 Real Thing outtake "Sweet Emotion" appeared on a flexi disc, before it was reworked as "The Perfect Crime" for the 1991 soundtrack to Bill And Ted's Bogus Journey.

 - Recycled Lyrics: "Chinese Arithmetic" and "R n' R", both from Introduce Yourself, share the following passage:

 We've got the same ideas, we got the same old fears;

 It's just years that shears our lives apart

 like the time you tried to teach your nephew to fartnote

 He couldn't do it.
 PUSH!

-Surreal Music Video: "Epic" - it involves the band performing on a soundstage while soaked by a storm, ominous clouse-ups of Patton, a flopping fish (which they jokingly claimed to have stolen from Björk) and Bottum's piano exploding at the end, and "We Care A Lot" features constant flashes to a baby.
-Which is never explained.
+- "Epic" involves the band performing on a soundstage while soaked by a storm, ominous close-ups of Patton, a flopping fish (which they jokingly claimed to have stolen from Björk) and Bottum's piano exploding at the end

-Troll: Bottum wrote the lyrics to "Be Aggressive" and made them as unambiguously gay as possible just to see if Patton would actually sing them.
+- Troll: Bottum wrote the lyrics to "Be Aggressive" and made them as unambiguously about gay fellatio as possible just to see if Patton would actually sing them.

 - Uncommon Time: Shows up sometimes.
 "Malpractice" is a good example.